-- a) An integrated ticketing system is supported and should be implemented across all modes of transport in the region - b) A network of integrated, multi-modal mobility hubs should be implemented across the region starting with the eight pilot locations identified in the SEStran Mobility Hub study - c) Local access to multi-modal mobility hubs should be facilitated by high quality active travel routes that enable safe walking, wheeling and cycling - d) Park and ride provision should be enhanced where (i) there is evidence of sufficient residential walk, cycle and drive-in catchment, (ii) where there is evidence of localised parking issues such as overspill and excessive parking which impact on local residential networks, and (iii) where it can be shown that it will result in a reduction in car-km
+- a) An integrated ticketing system is supported and should be implemented across all modes of transport in the region - b) A network of integrated, multi-modal mobility hubs should be implemented across the region starting with the eight pilot locations identified in the SEStran Mobility Hub study

-- e) The implementation of a regional MaaS scheme is supported in principle - f) Opportunities to expand and enhance DRT provision should be sought and to make the most efficient usage of capacity available on existing transport services - g) Opportunities should be sought to expand the provision of bike-buses across the region to facilitate more integrated journeys - h) Where practical opportunities should be sought to enable the secure carriage of bikes on trains
+- c) Local access to multi-modal mobility hubs should be facilitated by high quality active travel routes that enable safe walking, wheeling and cycling - d) Park and ride provision should be enhanced where (i) there is evidence of sufficient residential walk, cycle and drive-in catchment, (ii) where there is evidence of localised parking issues such as overspill and excessive parking which impact on local residential networks, and (iii) where it can be shown that it will result in a reduction in car-km - e) The implementation of a regional MaaS scheme is supported in principle - f) Opportunities to expand and enhance DRT provision should be sought and to make the most efficient usage of capacity available on existing transport services - g) Opportunities should be sought to expand the provision of bike-buses across the region to facilitate more integrated journeys - h) Measures to continue to further increase the number of safe secure bike spaces on trains is supported

 - Deliver integrated ticketing systems, potentially incorporating fare capping, which can be used across all modes of public transport and operators, taking into account the digital provision differences in urban and rural areas - Identify a network of region multi-modal mobility hub locations building upon the initial pilot locations along with the infrastructure and services required at each taking into account their urban or rural location and the anticipated scale of demand - Deliver the eight pilot multi-modal mobility hubs as defined in the SEStran Mobility Hub study - Review the findings of electric scooter sharing pilot schemes and determine whether their implementation in the region is feasible and appropriate - Identify locations where increased park and ride capacity may be required taking into account findings from recent SEStran and ScotRail park and ride studies - Deliver a regional MaaS pilot scheme with a view towards establishing the long-term viability of MaaS in the region - Work with DRT and community transport operators to deliver more widespread and efficient usage of services in areas where traditional fixed-route bus services are inappropriate.
 Differing approaches may be required for urban and rural areas. - Support provision of taxis, ride sourcing and community transport for vulnerable groups and people without adequate access to public or private transport.
-Differing approaches may be required for urban and rural areas. - · Work with partners to deliver more buses in the region with the facilities to carry bikes - Pursue improved provision of trains equipped with facilities for the safe carriage of bikes
+Differing approaches may be required for urban and rural areas. - Work with partners to deliver more buses in the region with the facilities to carry bikes - Pursue opportunities to increase capacity on identified routes with high demand for the carriage of bikes